mr-mallik/tools/resume/resume.md

 ### Automated Test Management and Asset Scheduling System (ATMAS)

-- Key contributor to the development of ATMAS, a web-based solution transforming scheduling and asset management in advanced manufacturing, significantly enhancing productivity and ensuring data integrity.
-- Integrated key features such as asset tracking, intuitive scheduling, and secure communication, leading to more efficient management and operational processes.
+- Developed a web-based system with a focus on robust backend PHP development, integrating key features for enhanced asset management.
-- Collaborated with cross-functional teams to ensure seamless integration and user adoption, conducting comprehensive testing and debugging for optimal performance and reliability.
+- Conducted extensive testing and debugging to ensure high-quality code and system reliability.
-- Developed and maintained extensive documentation, providing training and support to users for effective system utilization.

 ### Business Management Suite for Ramjan Interiors

-- Developed a tailored software solution for Ramjan Interiors, streamlining business operations including quotation generation, bill of materials creation, and sale invoice management.
+- Built a tailored PHP application for business operations, including quotation generation and invoice management, utilizing MySQL for database management.
-- Implemented GST tracking and generated insightful reports for efficient income tax filing, contributing to improved business growth and operational efficiency.
-- Enhanced user experience through a user-friendly interface and comprehensive functionality, facilitating easier management and control of business processes.
-- Provided thorough user training and ongoing support to ensure effective utilization of the software, resulting in increased client satisfaction.
+- Implemented user-friendly interfaces and provided ongoing support to ensure effective system utilization.

 ## CERTIFICATIONS

+- Master in Laravel – Udemy
 - Sustainable Software Architecture – LinkedIn
-- Change Management Skills – Live and Learn Consultancy
-- Master in Laravel – Udemy
+- Python Programming – Udemy
 - Complete Java – Udemy
-- Python Programming – Udemy

 ## LEADERSHIP

 ### Academic Representative for MSc Computing, Sept 2022 cohort

-- Acted as a liaison between students and university administration, addressing and resolving concerns.
+- Acted as a liaison between students and administration, addressing concerns and improving the program based on feedback.
-- Participated in formal meetings, effectively communicating student feedback.
-- Attended training sessions to enhance skills in conflict resolution and negotiation.
-- Advocated for student needs, contributing to tangible enhancements in the MSc Computing program.

 ### Student Coordinator for inter-collegiate event Techlipse 2019

-- Led the organization of Techlipse 2019 at St. Xaviers’ College, involving over 8+ institutions, 50+ participants, and 100+ crew members.
+- Led the organization and coordination of Techlipse 2019, demonstrating strong project management and teamwork skills.
-- Managed event planning, logistics, and coordination, overseeing a team of volunteers.
-- Coordinated marketing efforts, achieving high participation and engagement.
-- Engaged stakeholders, secured sponsorships, and maintained industry relationships.